nodeca/ndoc/README.md

 but has some differences:

 - NDoc is a CLI tool, not library.
 It doesn't require additional programming to execute.
-- Clarified sections syntax.
-Section now MUST be separated by empty line from the following comments
+- Clarified EBNF syntax.
+Definitions now **MUST** be separated with an empty line from the following comments.
 - Added options for `deprecated` tag: you can set versions, when tag was deprecated and when it will be removed.
 - Added new tags: `read-only`, `internal`, `chainable`